pcraster/pcraster/documentation/pcraster_manual/sphinx/secdyn.rst

 In a dynamic model, for each timestep a series of pcrcalc operations is consecutively performed using the resulting maps from the previous timestep and/or external data that define the value of an attribute for that timestep.
 This is done for all timesteps of a model run.
 Thus a dynamic model can be seen as a temporal sequence of static changes in the state of cells on map(s), each representing the change in the state of the modelled process over the timestep.

 In the PCRaster database, the :emphasis:`time series` covers spatial data that vary over time.
 For each time step, it contains a set of map cell values that is input or output at that timestep.
 The format of  time series will be described later on (:ref:`secdatbasetimeform`).
 Other data used in Dynamic Modelling are the same as used for Cartographic Modelling: the :emphasis:`PCRaster map` and the table.
 In a dynamic model a PCRaster map is a variable that may have a different set of cell values for each time step: it is a map that changes in time.
 A table is used in dynamic modelling to define certain relations between maps.
 The table must be available in the PCRaster database before a model is run; a table cannot be changed or generated during a model run.
-The general  concept and format of the time series, the PCRaster map en the table has been dicussed earlier (:ref:`secdatbase`).
+The general  concept and format of the time series, the PCRaster map en the table has been discussed earlier (:ref:`secdatbase`).